The 20 Best Bilateral Perisylvian Polymicrogyria Doctors Near Me in District of Columbia, US

 English

-Kuntal Sen is a Pediatric Neurologist and a Pediatrics provider in Washington, Washington, D.c..
+Kuntal Sen is a Pediatric Neurologist and a Pediatrics provider practicing medicine in Washington, Washington, D.c..
 Dr. Sen is rated as an Experienced provider by MediFind in the treatment of Bilateral Perisylvian Polymicrogyria.
-His top areas of expertise are Urea Cycle Disorders (UCD), Hydranencephaly, Lissencephaly 2, and Cortical Dysplasia.
+He is also highly rated in 10 other conditions, according to our data.
+His clinical expertise encompasses Urea Cycle Disorders (UCD), Hydranencephaly, Lissencephaly 2, and Cortical Dysplasia.

 Experienced in Bilateral Perisylvian Polymicrogyria